 When it comes to the free movie maker for Mac, the built-in iMovie app is always our first pick.
 Generally it is pre-installed on Mac and can be updated easily in Mac App Store.
 In comparison with Final Cut Pro, it is designed for home use and amateurs.
 The well-prepared video themes with templates, the Story Board, the pre-loaded sounds and audios etc. combine to not only serve your instant need, but teach you the basics and elements of how to make a short clip.
 One can easily gain confidence in editing clips and the growing confidence is the best encouragement for beginners.

-For video editing amors or video editing beginners on Mac, the whole process is just about choosing clips, adding titles, music, and effects.
-There are dozens of titlts, effects, filters to make stunning cinema-quality videos.
+For video editing beginners on Mac, the whole process is just about choosing clips, adding titles, music, and effects.
+There are dozens of titles, effects, filters to make stunning cinema-quality videos.

 However, iMovie may also give you a delusion, thinking that making a video is just as simple as dragging and dropping.
 But when you dive deeper, you'll gradually come to your senses.